ouzozcn/jds-colorcontrasttool/README.md

 ## Getting Started

-To use the Color Palette Accessibility Checker Tool, follow these steps:
+To use the Color Palette Tool (COPT), follow these steps:

 1. Clone the repository to your local machine.
 2. Open the `index.html` file in a web browser.